vchan2/vchan2.github.io/2021APCalculusAB.md

   * (AP) Find the volume of a solid of revolution using the disc/washer method
   * (AP) Handle more challenging problems of the types above.

-Unit 7 test is tentatively scheduled for <b>Wednesday, April 6</b> in-class.
+Unit 7 test is tentatively scheduled for <b>Monday, April 11</b> in-class.
 Unit 8 AP material is tentatively scheduled for <b>Friday, April 8</b> in-class.
 You should be proficient in all material contained in Unit 7.
 More precisely, you should be able to:
   * Model and verify solutions to a differential equation
   * Find solutions to seprable DEs, both in general and for intial value problems
   * Solve exponential models with DEs